-96: I have a few other proposals which are essentially in the nature of rationalisation measures.
+I have a few other proposals which are essentially in the nature of rationalisation measures.
 The first one relates to aerated waters.
 In the interest of simplification, it is proposed to do away with the existing distinction between aerated waters containing caffeine and those not containing caffeine for the purpose of excise duty.
 Instead, it is proposed to levy on all flavoured aerated waters a uniform duty at 40 per cent ad valorem.
 The revenue effect of the proposal is expected to be negligible.

-considerable have given 97.
-I thought to the problems thrown up as a result of the changes made in the 1979 Budget in the excise duy structure applicable to the match industry While the duty advantage enjoyed by the cottage sector obviously needs to non-mechanised be maintained, the middle sector should not be allowed to make inroads into the sector.
-In order to ensure that the benefit of the lower rate of duty accrues only to the genuine cottage sector units, I propose to confine the duty concession to match boxes bearing approved labels and sold to marketed through the KVIC, State Agencies and registered cooperative societies.
+I have given considerable thought to the problems thrown up as a result of the changes made in the 1979 Budget in the excise duty structure applicable to the match industry.
+While the duty advantage enjoyed by the cottage sector obviously needs to be maintained, the non-mechanised middle sector should not be allowed to make inroads into the cottage sector.
+In order to ensure that the benefit of the lower rate of duty accrues only to the genuine cottage sector units, I propose to confine the duty concession to match boxes bearing approved labels and sold to or marketed through the Khadi and Village Industries Commission (KVIC), State Agencies and registered co-operative societies.
 At the same time, I do not find justification for the continuance of the existing limits placed on the clearances of matches by the cottage sector at the concessional rate of duty.
-I, therefore, propose to abolish exiting limit on production by the cottage sector units.
-I am confident that this package of measures will result in acce erated growth of the cottage sector of the match industry.
+I, therefore, propose to abolish the existing limit on production by the cottage sector units.
+I am confident that this package of measures will result in accelerated growth of the cottage sector of the match industry.

-98. There have been complaints of malpractices in the bidi industry by manufacturers who have been taking advantage of the liberal exemption limit applicable to the unbranded sector which is at present 60 lakhs of biris per manufacturer per year.
-With a view to reducing the possibilities of malpractices, I propose to lower this exemption limit to 30 lakhs of unbranded biris per manufacturer per year, which will leave out of the excise net the really small manufacturer and the self employed manufacturer This is not designed as a revenue measure.
+There have been complaints of malpractices in the biri industry by manufacturers who have been taking advantage of the liberal exemption limit applicable to the unbranded sector which is at present 60 lakh of biris per manufacturer per year.
+With a view to reducing the possibilities of malpractices, I propose to lower this exemption limit to 30 lakh of unbranded biris per manufacturer per year, which will still leave out of the excise net the really small manufacturer and the self-employed manufacturer.
+This is not designed as a revenue measure.

-99. Some of the provisions in the Finance Bill are aimed at rationalisation or clearer definition of certain central excise tariff items to remove doubts or difficulties which have come to our notice.
+Some of the provisions in the Finance Bill are aimed at rationalisation or clearer definition of certain central excise tariff items to remove doubts or difficulties which have come to our notice.
 The details of these measures may be found in the Budget papers.